Facial Ageing Process

 In the face, fat is organized into fat pads.
 As we age, the fat is lost or redistributed, and the fat pads shift relative to each other.
 Over time, bony features, lines, and wrinkles become more visible.

 There is a significant loss of facial bone with age.
-Aging of the craniofacial skeleton may be due to changes in the relative dynamics of bone expansion and bone resorption.
+Ageing of the craniofacial skeleton may be due to changes in the relative dynamics of bone expansion and bone resorption.

 Bone recession leads to thinner bone, removing structural support for the overlying tissues.
 This loss of support contributes to sagging and droopiness and noticeable changes in the other layers of overlying soft tissue and skin.